HIGHLIGHTS

 Exterior

-The Jaecoo J5 brings a bold, boxy, and minimal design that clearly reflects modern EV aesthetics.
+The Jaecoo J5 brings a bold, boxy, and minimal design that reflects modern EV aesthetics.
 Originally marketed with the tagline “For New Urban Youths”, a common pitch among new energy Chinese vehicles, the J5 takes a different branding route in Nepal.

 Here, it’s being introduced with the tagline “High-End All-Road”, a slogan Jaecoo Nepal hasn’t fully explained yet.
 But going by the words, it seems to position the J5 as a luxury vehicle capable of handling all kinds of roads, not just city streets.